 The Fair Labor Standards Act (FLSA) is a federal law that establishes standards for minimum wage and overtime pay; however, employers in Chicago must adhere to local and state minimum wage requirements too.

 On January 1, 2021, the minimum wage for the state of Illinois was raised to $11 per hour and is scheduled to be increased to $15 per hour by 2025.
 However, employees who work in Chicago and other municipalities in Cook County are entitled to a higher minimum wage.
-Chicago’s minimum wage is $14.00 per hour (a lower rate applies to certain small businesses); Cook County’s minimum wage is $13.00 per hour.
+Chicago’s minimum pay is $14.00 per hour (a lower rate applies to certain small businesses); Cook County’s minimum is $13.00 per hour.
 These higher minimum wage rates became effective on July 1, 2021.

 Moreover, nonexempt employees are entitled to overtime pay at a rate of time and one-half for time worked over 40 hours per week.
 According to the U.S. Department of Labor, however, the FLSA exempts certain employees from these overtime requirements, including those who: